Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 14. CLINICAL STUDIES

-The efficacy and safety of Karbinal ER is based on demonstration of bioequivalence to the immediate-release reference product [see Pharmacokinetics (12.3)].
+The effectiveness and safety of Karbinal ER is based on demonstration of bioequivalence to the immediate-release reference product [see Pharmacokinetics (12.3)].

 16. HOW SUPPLIED/STORAGE AND HANDLING

-Karbinal ER contains 4 mg carbinoxamine maleate per 5 mL.
-It is a light beige to tan viscous suspension with strawberry banana flavor and is supplied as follows:
+Karbinal ER Oral Suspension contains 4 mg carbinoxamine maleate per 5 mL.
+It is a light beige to tan viscous suspension with strawberry-banana flavor and is supplied as follows:

 Store at 25°C (77°F); excursions permitted from 15° to 30°C (59° to 86°F).
 [See USP Controlled Room Temperature.]